How to do bank reconciliation

 Key takeaways

-- Gather your bank statements, business cash book or general ledger, and previous reconciliation report before starting to ensure you have all necessary documents for an efficient reconciliation process.
+- Gather your bank statements, cash book or general ledger, and previous reconciliation report before starting so you can work through the process efficiently.

-- Reconcile your accounts at least monthly, though weekly or daily reconciliation makes the task more manageable and helps you detect errors or fraudulent activity faster.
+- Reconcile your accounts at least monthly, though weekly or daily reconciliation helps you detect errors or fraudulent activity faster.

-- Use accounting software with bank feed connections to automate most of the reconciliation work, as this reduces manual effort and minimizes the risk of errors compared to manual spreadsheet methods.
+- Use accounting software with bank feed connections to automate most of the reconciliation work, reducing manual effort and the risk of mistakes.

 Why bank reconciliation matters

-Regularly reconciling your bank accounts is key to maintaining accurate financial records.
-It helps you get a clear picture of your cash flow.
-You can spot potential issues like bank errors or fraudulent activity.
-And you can make sure your books are ready for tax time.
+Regularly reconciling your bank accounts gives you a clear picture of your cash flow.
+You can spot potential issues like bank errors or fraudulent activity early.
+You can also make sure your books are ready for tax time.

 By confirming your numbers are correct, you can make business decisions with confidence.